-Make sure you're ready for the cold temperatures with the right winter cycling clothing to keep you warm on the club run or the ride to and from work.
+Make sure you're ready for the cold temperatures with the right winter cycling clothing, which will keep your warm on training rides or the ride to and from work.

 We get asked all the time what clothing we recommend and seeing as we've tested hundreds of cycling garments over the years, we've put our heads together and collected some of our favourite cold weather clobber.
 What you'll find below is the winter cycling clothing we're still using regularly long after the review was published, so when we say it's good, we really mean it.

 We've linked through to the full reviews on each product so you can read our full verdict on each, and via the headline, to somewhere you can buy it.

 La Passione's Duo Winter Jacket is a classic windproof softshell that works well in single digit temperatures, and right down to freezing.
 It fits well, is very windproof, and at £126 represents decent value for money.
 Our tester was mighty impressed, describing it as impressively windproof, lovely to the touch and good for temperatures between -1° and 9°C. It's mostly made from a fleece backed, three-layer membrane fabric on the front, back and the arms.
 The side inserts are made from a slightly different fabric with more elastane for greater stretch, though you wouldn't be able to tell by looking at it.

 If you're an out-all-day sort of rider, or heading off on an extended tour, it's nice to take a genuinely warm layer along for breaks, rest stops, energy crashes or the odd unexpected blizzard.
 The Madison DTE Women's Hybrid Jacket (there's a men's version available too) is light, cosy and packable, and the handy stretchy side panels mean it'll pop over everything.

 Although aimed more at mountain bikers than roadies, this insulated jacket has plenty to offer the adventurous road or gravel rider, especially if you're looking to ride all through the coldest weather or tour.